 While listening, I would forget about food and drink and the heat.
 Afterwards I would feel light and inspired.
 Later I heard K asking people what happens to them after having been to the talks.
 They couldn't reply, so K spoke for them: You become more sensitive.
+I still find it difficult to understand how this statement of K's can be accurate: The vast majority is not interested in what we are talking about.
+And yet, it is true.

 During one talk, I noticed an excited young man walking between the rows of people.
 He came along the long side of the tent where I was and proceeded to kick over a number of electric fans.
 As he came nearer, he gestured for me to move out of his way and I ducked, expecting a kick, although nothing of the sort came.
 Muttering curses, he continued walking towards K, on the way disdainfully flicking up a lady's necklace from which hung a portrait of the guru Rajneesh, also known as Osho.
 Proceeding to the platform, he grabbed the microphone from in front of K and started, in German, addressing K and the crowd.
 "The followers of Rajneesh should get out, they are not wanted here."
 Turning directly to K, he asked, "Am I not right, Mr. Krishnamurti?
 Don't you think so too?"
-The man appeared extremely agitated. even dangerous.
+The man appeared extremely agitated, even dangerous.
 Some of the people in the front row had jumped to their feet and one huge man, who resembled a wrestler, seemed to be on the point of throwing himself upon him.
 An atmosphere of violence flared up and an uproar followed.
 But just then K intervened, saying: Don't touch him!
 Apparently the intruder liked that, repeating, "Don't touch him, don't touch him."
 K nodded at him; the man finally calmed down, mumbled a few more words, and left the tent.
 K went on talking as if nothing had happened.